Vyral/base-template/_posts/2023-04-06-come-learn-how-to-maximize-your-home-sale-profits.md

 ---
 layout: post
-title: Come Learn How To Maximize Your Home-Sale Profits
+title: >-
+  Join Me Live on Zoom  April 20 at 7 pm!
+Learn How to Prepare Your Home for Sale!
 date: 2023-04-06 07:00:00
 tags:
   - Home Seller Tips